 Bergamot Essential Oil

-Bergamot has a distinctly pleasant aroma and has been used for centuries as a top note in perfumes, including the first ever Eau de Cologne, created by Johann Farina, German perfumier.
+Bergamot has a distinctly pleasant aroma and has been used for centuries as a top note in perfumes, including the first-ever Eau de Cologne, created by Johann Farina, a German perfumier.

 Practical Benefits and Uses